 $6,604

-Yes, in the eyes of the IRS, any money collected throughout the year via unemployment benefits will be viewed as taxable income.
+Yes, in the eyes of the IRS, any money collected throughout the year via unemployment benefits is viewed as taxable income.
 When it comes time to file taxes, you will receive a Form 1099-G that will show the amount of compensation you received.
-Take note that if you live in a state that also taxes income, they might levy your unemployment benefits as well.
+If you live in a state that also taxes income, they might levy your unemployment benefits as well.

 The Child Tax Credit is a federal tax credit designed to help families by reducing the amount of taxes owed on their income.
-For tax years 2022 and 2023 the credit is worth $2,000 per child, and phases out for families above a certain income threshold.
+For tax year 2023, the credit is a certain amount per child, phasing out for families above a certain income threshold.

 • Be your son, daughter, stepchild, foster child, brother, sister, grandchild, niece or nephew

-• Child did not provide more than half of his/her own financial support during the year
+• Not have provided more than half of their own financial support during the year

-• Child is properly claimed on your filed tax return
+• Be properly claimed on your filed tax return

-• Child is a U.S. citizen, national or resident alien
+• Be a U.S. citizen, national or resident alien

-Filing for an extension on your taxes will require you to fill out and submit an additional form.
-In the case of extensions, this will be the IRS Form 4868.
-You must have the document submitted before the last day for filing taxes.
-There are no specific criteria you need to meet in order to ask for an extension and you won’t be penalized for doing so either.
+To file for an extension on your taxes, you need to fill out and submit IRS Form 4868.
+You must have the document submitted before the last day for filing taxes in April.
+There are no specific criteria you need to meet to ask for an extension and you won’t be penalized for doing so either.
+Note that you still need to pay what you owe by the original April tax deadline even if you file an extension.

 1. Contribute to a retirement account